 A list of articles is presented in http://www.astro.puc.cl/~barrien/personal/Felipes_page.html

 Research lines: Multi-wavelength studies of AGN structure, distant star-forming galaxies, and extragalactic transients

-LSST AGN and transients - PUC faculty Bauer and Treister are members of the LSST AGN working group and are involved in much of the preparatory work required to identify and study the AGNs that will be probed by LSST.
-At the moment the AGN working group is focusing on the Deep Drilling fields to generate effective truth tables to use with the fully sky survey.
-More generally, Bauer is involved in the development of the ALERCE broker for ZTF, HAT-PI, LSST, etc. Sponsored postdocs would take part in preparatory work (optimization of search algorithms, assembly of these samples, optimization of follow-up, etc), as well as help with the commissioning data and follow-up campaigns.
+- Optically selected AGN and transients - Bauer is a member of the LSST AGN, TVS, and DESC Science Collaborations (SCs) and is involved in much of the preparatory work required to identify and study the AGNs that will be probed by LSST.
+At the moment the AGN SC is focusing on the Deep Drilling fields to generate effective truth tables to use with the fully sky survey.
+More generally, Bauer is involved in the development of the ALERCE broker for ZTF, HAT-PI, LSST, etc. and spectroscopic follow-up via large surveys with 4MOST and SOXS.
+Sponsored postdocs would take part in preparatory work (optimization of search algorithms, assembly of these samples, optimization of follow-up, etc), as well as help with the commissioning data and follow-up campaigns.

-ALMA studies of AGNs and SMGs - Bauer is PI of ongoing programs to observe dusty star forming galaxies in the Frontier Fields and CDF-S survey regions, as well as co-I in several other surveys and individual studies.
-Sponsor postdocs with interferometry expertise would work on proprietary and archival data to place useful constraints on distant obscured star formation and black hole accretion.
+- ALMA studies of AGNs and SMGs - Bauer is PI of ongoing programs to observe dusty star forming galaxies in the Frontier Fields and CDF-S survey regions, as well as co-I in several other surveys and individual studies (ASPECS, ACLS, ...).
+Sponsored postdocs with interferometry expertise would work on proprietary and archival data to place useful constraints on distant obscured star formation and black hole accretion.